Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Preliminaries

-\end{definition} This formulation reveals that AURC can be interpreted as a reweighted risk, where each sample is weighted by \( w(\boldsymbol{p}) = -\ln(1 - G(\boldsymbol{p})) \), a function that depends on the CSF.
-Common choices for the CSFs include the Maximum Softmax Probability (MSP), i.e., \( g(\boldsymbol{p}) = \max_{i=1}^k p_i \), or the entropy of the logits prior to the softmax layer.
+\end{definition} This formulation shows that AURC can be interpreted as a reweighted risk, utilizing a weighting scheme similar to that of the inverse focal loss (see Fig.~\ref{fig:weightandloss}).
+In this scheme, each sample is weighted by a function that depends on the CSF.
+Common choices for the CSFs include Maximum Softmax Probability (MSP)~\citep{hendrycks2016baseline}, Negative Entropy~\citep{liu2020energy}, and Softmax Margin~\citep{belghazi2021classifiers} as described in Appendix~Table~\ref{tb:csfs}.